 In fact, much of Ibiza’s territory is covered by trees and hilly areas, which make it a hotspot for the adventurous and nature lovers alike.
 Perhaps the best argument for its unique environment and beautiful wilderness is the fact that Ibiza was added to the UNESCO World Heritage List for Biodiversity and Culture in 1999, and it has four attractions that are currently under UNESCO protection.

 Among the reasons why Ibiza made it to this unique list is also its historical legacy, which can be seen in the 16th century fortifications of the Ibiza Old Town, as well as the Phoenician ruins of Sa Caleta and the Upper Town, which has a unique mix of Phoenician, Arab and Catalan influences.
-This alone means that you don’t need to be a party animal to start looking into summer trips to Ibiza; the island is packed with history, culture and nature – never mind the stunning beaches!
+This alone means that you don’t need to be a party animal to start looking into Ibiza All Inclusive holidays; the island is packed with history, culture and nature – never mind the stunning beaches!

 To get away from the fashionable crowds on busy beaches like Ses Salinas and Les Figueretas, we suggest doing some research for the best mountain bike trails around the island.
 A great way to discover some of the more remote spots is to explore the Santa Ignes Valley through Santa Inés, San Mateo, Cala Aubarca, Camp Vell and back.
 Along the road, you can expect all the little things that make the Mediterranean landscapes so special: green countryside, ribbon roads, vineyards, bays, cliffs and stunning panoramas across the Mediterranean Sea.